 Often, reclaimed wood comes from decking, timbers, barns, etc. Although, now that it has become so popular, you will find reclaimed wood from unique sources like wine barrels and more.

 Reclaimed wood (usually) comes naturally distressed.
-Reclaimed wood-look laminate flooring mimics that with randomized scrapes, burns, knots, etc.
+Reclaimed wood-look laminate flooring mimics that with randomized scrapes, burns, knots, and more.

-Will the reclaimed wood-look trend last in 2019 and beyond?
+Will the reclaimed wood-look trend last in 2022 and beyond?